Eastern Counties and Thames Junction Railway: London Underground Jubilee line

 The Jubilee Line Extension of the London Underground was built along the alignment of the former western tracks from Canning Town to Stratford, and opened in 1999.
 This took much of the remaining traffic from the line south of Stratford.

 Docklands Light Railway

 Part of the line between Custom House and Gallions was redeveloped as the Beckton branch of the Docklands Light Railway, as was a short section of the Beckton line between Woolwich Manor Way and the new Royal Docks Road.

 With opening of the King George V branch of the DLR, the North London Line between Stratford and North Woolwich closed in December 2006.
 The stretch between Canning Town and Stratford was converted to become the Stratford International branch of the DLR, which opened in September 2011.

 Crossrail

-The Custom House to North Woolwich section, including a £50M investment to renovate and reuse the Connaught tunnel, has been undertaken for Crossrail.
+The Custom House to North Woolwich section of the railway, including the Connaught tunnel, has been reused as part of the Elizabeth line.